Best Mapping Features for Hunting in the Pacific Northwest

 The buffer zone approach.
 Experienced hunters build a personal buffer into their navigation.
 If the app shows a boundary 100 yards ahead, you treat the actual boundary as if it is 150 yards ahead.
 You give yourself margin.
 This is not a failure of the technology — it is a realistic response to the limitations of county-level GIS data overlaid on consumer GPS hardware.

-BaseMap has built marketing around "guaranteed" property line accuracy, which is a bold claim.
-Their approach involves additional data verification layers, but the fundamental limitation remains: the source data from counties is only as good as the county makes it.
+Some platforms market "guaranteed" property line accuracy, which is a bold claim.
+Additional data verification layers can help, but the fundamental limitation remains: the source data from counties is only as good as the county makes it.
 No app can be more accurate than the data it ingests.

 The practical advice: use property boundary data as a planning tool and a general field reference, not as a survey-grade legal boundary.
 When in doubt, back off.
 No elk is worth a trespass citation.